If you’re looking for things to do at Mammoth Hot Springs, look no further! These top tourist attractions will keep you entertained for hours.

 See Related: Best Spring Break Destinations for Families

 9. Hike the Roadside Geology Trail between Norris and Mammoth Hot Springs

 You’ll want to do this hike if you’re interested in learning more about the geology of Yellowstone National Park.
-The 2.5-mile trail is flat and accessible to all, but there are some steep sections that require careful footing; in addition, most of the trail is covered in gravel, with some sections of dirt and mud as well.
+The 2.5-mile trail is flat and accessible to all, but some steep sections require careful footing; in addition, most of the trail is covered in gravel, with some sections of dirt and mud.

 The Roadside Geology Trail between Norris and Mammoth Hot Springs is open year-round, although most visitors find that summer offers better conditions for hiking.